Read Journal

 Happy shopping!

-The Gent Dining Chair, by design duo GamFratesi, is characterised by the contradiction between Scandinavian elegance and dynamic Italian lines.
-Characterised by a distinctive backrest, the Gent Chair expresses almost aggressive masculinity while being gentle and embracing.
-It possesses a playful balance between formality and whimsy, offering a modern twist on the classic dining chair that evokes the image of the 1950s.
-Its appearance is ultimately light and simple - and with no armrests, the Gent Dining Chair is practical for fitting around the table in restaurants and private homes.
+contradiction between Scandinavian elegance and Italian dynamic lines.
+Strongly connected to the Masculo Chair, the Gent Dining Chair is defined by a distinctive backrest, expressing almost aggressive masculinity, whilst at the same time being gentle and embracing.
+The Gent Dining Chair possesses a playful balance between formality and whimsy, offering a modern twist on the classic dining chair that evokes the image of the 1950s.
+Its appearance is ultimately light and simple - and with no armrests, the Gent Dining Chair is practical for fitting around the table in both restaurants and private homes.

 Dimensions47cm W x 49cm D x 77cm H x 45cm SH